Our Lips are Sealed

 “What’s Madeline doing in Japan?” he asked his broker bluntly.

 “A minor task I offered her.
-In fact, she’s already completed it and is enjoying the rest of the week off, paid for, as part of her compensation.”
+In fact, she’s already completed it and is enjoying the rest of the week off, paid for, as part of her compensation,” the electronically modified voice on the other end replied.

 Hearing all he needed to hear, Levi ended the call and continuing on back to his hotel on foot.

-Alesdair, or Alex as he was known informally, stepped fearlessly out of the fae gate and into a small clearing surrounded by a lush forest.
-The clearing was so small in fact, that the branches of the mature pines circling it reached inward almost far enough to completely block out the sunlight.
+Alesdair, or Alex as he was known informally, stepped fearlessly out of his fae gate and into a miniscule clearing surrounded by lush forest.
+The field was so narrow in fact that the branches of the mature pines circling it reached inward almost far enough to completely block out the sunlight.
 The air here was invigorating, scented strongly with the aroma of the earth, very similar to his home in The Veil.
 Fidgeting with his hands, an uncommon thing for him to do, he stepped toward the unopposing gassho-style house tucked under and between the trees about fifty feet away.

 Before he reached the door, a man had stepped out.